Lotus 49 Cosworth 1967

 In the highly competitive arena of motor sport, only once in a while does a real driving genius emerge from the pack.
 One such man was Jim Clark.
 Scotsman Clark drove his entire F1 career for Colin Chapman’s Team Lotus, winning two Formula One World Championships and the 1965 Indianapolis 500.
 Jimmy may have been the most naturally talented driver to have graced the Formula One stage.
 A personal favorite, Clark remains one of the all-time best statistically 45 years after his death.
 His total of 25 career GP wins broke the record set by the legendary Juan Manuel Fangio, and in the many decades since has been surpassed only by seven drivers (Jackie Stewart, Nigel Mansell, Alain Prost, Michael Schumacher, Aryton Senna, Fernando Alonso and Sebastian Vettel), all of whom benefited from a much longer Grand Prix season.

 Clark won the opening race of the 1968 season in South Africa, where the first sponshorship-liveried F1 car was unveiled for “Gold Leaf Lotus” by Chapman, but died on 7 April 1968 during an inconsequential F2 race at Hockenheim, Germany, in an accident that to this day remains largely unexplained, when his Lotus left the track and crashed into nearby trees.
-A small plaque — located behind a protective Armco guardrail — is set in the trees to mark the spot of his tragic death.
-Even more sadly, the Hockenheimring was reconfigured in 2001 to take away
+A small plaque — now located behind a protective Armco guardrail — is set in the trees to mark the spot of his tragic death.
+Even more sadly, the Hockenheimring was reconfigured in 2001 to take away its classic long straights

 After all, Jim Clark was the best of the best.

 — Ayrton Senna —